Livestreaming | Giving | Contact Us

 June 11-13, 2024

 The holiday of Shavuot celebrates the anniversary of the Jewish people receiving the Torah—the ancient text of history, laws, and values that has shaped Jewish ethics and peoplehood.
-Shavuot services and community events are open to the general public and will be announced in spring 2024.
+Shavuot services and community events are open to the general public.

 Shavuot (“weeks” in Hebrew) is the Jewish festival marking the giving of the Torah at Mount Sinai and falls seven weeks after Passover (usually in May and/or June).
 Shavuot began as an agricultural festival that marked the end of the spring barley harvest and the beginning of the summer wheat harvest.
 In ancient times, Shavuot was a pilgrimage festival during which Israelites brought crop offerings to the Temple in Jerusalem.
 Today, it is a celebration of Torah, education, and actively choosing to participate in Jewish life.
 One traditional component of Shavuot observance is called Tikkun Leeil Shavuot, and refers to a full night of study with the community (many stay up all night learning).
 It is also customary to eat dairy, especially cheese blintzes.
 Some say this represents Israel as “a land flowing with milk and honey.”